vitalijr2/mock-loggers/tinylog-provider/readme.md

 ### LoggingProvider as a parameter

-This library can also inject a mock provider instance as a parameter of a test method
+This library can also inject a mock provider instance as a parameter of a test method:
 ```java
 @ExtendWith({MockLoggerExtension.class,MockTinylogProviderExtension.class})
 class HelloServiceParameterTest {